Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m2.md

     - Native and C# API set for storage device types has been added.
     - A new storage cleanup policy has been developed.
   - Compressed fs
-    - Btrfs, Squashfs, and Overlayfs have been supported for rootfs.
+    - Btrfs, Squashfs, and Overlayfs support has been added for rootfs.
 - Refactoring and Maintenance
   - Systemd/Multi-user
     - Lazy mount units and API set has been added for improving developer experience.
     - Passwd files have been divided into read-only and read-write files for better reliability and security.
     - Hashing for the root password has been reinforced from MD5 to SHA-512.
   - Open source Upgrade
-    - Squashfs has been upgraded to the version of 4.3.
+    - Squashfs has been upgraded to version 4.3.
-    - Btrfs-progs has been upgraded to the version of 4.16.1.
+    - Btrfs-progs has been upgraded to version 4.16.1.
 - Testsuite
   - Deviced HAL TC
     - A new testsuite for Deviced HAL API set has been developed.